 Schedule time to complete every one of these tasks.
 You’ll instantly see your overwhelm dissipate.

 3. Lower the bar.
 One of the most universal feelings of our generation is, “I should be doing more.”
 Nobody is happy with where they’re at.
 There’s a massive gap between where you are and your ideal place in life.
 Same with everybody else.
 It’s not a bad thing to want to have ambitious goals but sometimes those goals can actually get in their own way.
 If you’re just setting around feeling bad for not having reached your goal then you probably won’t be working hard to get to it.

 Lower your bar a little bit.
-Give yourself a little leeway and realize that you’ve been doing a lot of the right things.
+Give yourself some leeway and realize that you’ve been doing a lot of the right things.
 The goals were probably harder than you thought.
 You can still get there but it will take more work.
-Remember: Patience!
+Patience!

 Overwhelm is one the most insidious Motivation Murderers but also one of the most straight-forward to get rid of.
-If you are paralyzed by being Overwhelmed then you have to externalize your life.
-Get all your activities somewhere you can see it.
+If you are paralyzed by Overwhelm, you have to externalize your life.
+Get all your activities somewhere you can see them.
 This isn’t a one-time deal.